Comment by namuol

 The main failures I've seen on eBay are: - dead battery (these are often in amazing condition otherwise because they were bought and hardly used) - loose audio jack (simple solder fix but may have the looseness issues) - broken membrane buttons (probably not very fixable?) - faded screen (probably has lots of other issues but generally usable)

-• namuol 10 months ago
+• namuol a year ago

 Yeah the buttons are actually tactile switches - it was hard to find ones that fit but eventually I found a good match on Ali express.
 You want 4.8x4.8x0.55mm smd thin film tactile switches.
 [1]